guillaumegaluz/oyster-swap/README.md

 yarn start
 ```

+The first asset compilation takes a long time.
+Don't panic or try and debug it: just get a coffee and when you'll be back the UI will appear.

-Then follow the instructions on the screen!
+Once the UI loads, follow the instructions on the screen!